scerickson/covervid/README.md

 CoverVid
 ========

-Make your HTML5 video behave like a background cover image.
+Make your HTML5 video behave like a background cover image with only 800 bytes of JS.

 This is a native JS fork of the original jQuery plugin.
 It works with both normal and jquery api calls.

 Very simple to use, just follow these few steps...